Writer, Speaker, Advocate, Dreamer

 But something else has taken shape, too: advocacy.

 If advocacy means anything, it means refusing to stay quiet because the truth is uncomfortable.
 It means pushing for earlier attention to symptoms, better education, and a culture that trusts women when they say something is wrong.
-It means recognizing that young patients are not rare exceptions — we are a growing reality.
+It means recognizing that young patients are not rare exceptions — we are a growing, urgent reality.

-I’m sharing my story not because I’ve reached the end, but because I’m still in it.
-If this space helps even one person seek answers sooner, trust their instincts harder, or feel less alone in the shock of it all, then this story is bigger than just me.
+Some days, surviving looks like strength.
+Other days, it looks like brushing my teeth and calling that a win.
+Both count.
+I decided to share my story while I’m still in it, not at the end, because these are conversations we need to have to enact effective change.
+If this space or my words help even one person seek answers sooner, trust their instincts harder, or feel less alone in the shock of it all, then this story is bigger than just me.
+It’s the sum of all of ours, together.